Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Q: What are the must-see spots?

 Calle de los Suspiros: The most photographed street.
-Portuguese colonial houses, cobblestones, a river view at the end.
+Portuguese colonial houses, cobblestones, a river view waiting at the end.

-Faro (Lighthouse): Climb for panoramic views (UYU $50).
+Faro (Lighthouse): Climb it for panoramic views (UYU $50).
 Built on the ruins of the Convento de San Francisco.

 Vintage cars: Dozens parked as displays throughout the old quarter.
 Free.